 Press Enter or a cursor routing key.

 This marks the start of your selection.
-Now go to the location at the end of your selection, and press Space + S to end the selection.
+Now go to the location at the end of your selection, and press Enter + S to end the selection.

 To select All text included in the file, press Enter + Dots 1-2-3-4-5-6.